We’ve officially moved to 👉 mlcollective.org/dlct

 Q: What was the initial idea of organizing a reading group like this?

-A: It started with the rather selfish idea that I want to know about papers that I don’t have time to read, and learn about topics my individual intelligence limits me from fully understanding.
-Besides, I enjoy being around people that are smarter than me, work out math faster than me, and value giving great talks as much as I do.
+A: It started with the rather selfish idea that I wanted to know about papers that I don’t have time to read, and learn about topics my individual intelligence limits me from fully understanding.
+Besides, I enjoy being around people that are smarter and more knowledgable than me, faster than me working out twelve math equations on one slide, braver than me to ask stupid questions, and more patient than me answering them, as well as those who value great presentations as much as I do.